La Salle High School (Cincinnati, Ohio): Laptop program

 In the fall of 2010, freshmen and sophomores were issued tablet computers.
-Students are able to take handwritten notes in Microsoft OneNote, submit assignments and check grades online, as well as communicate with their teachers directly via email.
+Students can take handwritten notes in Microsoft OneNote, submit assignments and check grades online, and communicate with their teachers directly via email.

-In preparation for its laptop program, the school installed a Cisco wireless network, Moodle course management system, PowerSchool student information system, and implemented its own private cloud infrastructure with Hyper-V.
+In preparation for its laptop program, the school installed a Cisco wireless network, Moodle course management system, PowerSchool student information system, and implemented its private cloud infrastructure with Hyper-V.